East African springhare

 The East African springhare (Pedetes surdaster) is an African mammal found in Kenya and Tanzania that is closely related to the South African springhare.
 It is a member of the Pedetidae, a rodent family, and resembles a small kangaroo.

 Taxonomy

 Pedetes surdaster was recognised by Matthee and Robinson in 1997 as a species distinct from the southern African springhare (P. capensis) based on genetic, morphological, and ethological differences.
 P. capensis from South Africa has fewer chromosomes (2n= 38) than does P. surdaster which has (2n = 40) and some other genetic variations.
 The species was confirmed by Dieterlen in 2005.

-Cervical vertebrae of East-african springhare (Pedetes surdaster), congenital cervical fusion.
+Cervical vertebrae of P. surdaster, congenital cervical fusion.

-Unlike South African springhare (Pedetes capensis), the second and third cervical vertebrae are fused in this species.
+Unlike P. capensis, the second and third cervical vertebrae are fused in this species.

 Distribution

 This species is found in central and southern Kenya and most of Tanzania.
 A single specimen has been recorded in Uganda near the Kenya border, at Mount Moroto.
 It is found from sea level up to an altitude over 2,000 m.